Spiral Screwdriver Patents

 Zachry T. Furbish and The Forest City Screwdriver Co., "The Roots of "Yankee" Screwdrivers

-(originally appeared in The CHRONICLE of Early American Industries Association, December 2003, Vol. 56, No. 4)
+(Originally appeared in The CHRONICLE of Early American Industries Association, December 2003, Vol. 56, No. 4)

 Spiral Screwdrivers of Decatur, Illinois

-(originally appeared in The CHRONICLE of Early American Industries Association, March 1996, Vol. 49, No. 1)
+(Originally appeared in The CHRONICLE of Early American Industries Association, March 1996, Vol. 49, No. 1)

 A Spiral Screwdriver Update: The Decatur Coffin Company

-(originally appeared in The CHRONICLE of Early American Industries Association, September 2001, Vol. 54, No. 3)
+(Originally appeared in The CHRONICLE of Early American Industries Association, September 2001, Vol. 54, No. 3)

 Spiral Screwdrivers of Isaac Allard, F. A. Howard and J. W. Jones

-(originally appeared in The GRISTMILL of Mid-West Tool Collectors Association, June 1992, No. 67)
+(Originally appeared in The GRISTMILL of Mid-West Tool Collectors Association, June 1992, No. 67)

 The Forest City Screwdriver Co. and Zachary T. Furbish